 You should make certain that your property and contents are adequately insured and that you have informed your insurance company of your intention to let your property as many household policies do not cover lettings.

 All deposits are held by ourselves, as Agent of the Landlord, throughout the tenancy.
 Once dilapidations have been agreed and copies of all receipted final invoices have been checked, the balance of the deposit will be returned to the tenant.

 As from 6 April 2007 all deposits taken by Agents must be protected by a tenancy deposit scheme for the regulation of disputes between Landlord/Agents and Tenants.
 Any deposit taken by The Property Lodge will be dealt with in accordance with the terms of My Deposits of which we are a member.
 My Deposits is sponsored by the National Landlords Association and administered by Hamilton Fraser Insurance, a company authorised and regulated by the Financial Services Authority.
-The cost of registering the deposit is £48.00.
+The cost of registering the deposit is £48.00 inclusive of VAT.

 1.12 Right to Rent

 We check immigration status and that of anyone aged 18 or over by seeing the original passport, visas or work permits before the commencement of the tenancy as required by the government’s Right to Rent scheme introduced in the Immigration Act 2014.

 Part 2: Management

 In addition to the letting, we can provide a management service at an extra charge as follows:

 We pay current outgoings such as rent, insurance premiums and any service charge and/or maintenance charge or similar contribution to shared expenses and account to you regularly.
 Although we shall do our best to query any obvious discrepancies, it must be understood that we are entitled to accept and pay without question, demands and accounts which appear to be in order.
 In particular, we cannot accept responsibility for the adequacy or any insurance cover or for the verification of service/maintenance charge demands or estimates where applicable.